 Cooking times are quite fast for an older model, and these take 2:20 in total for the only recipe available.
 This is quite a contrast when you compare this against some of the 3 and 4 hour cooking times on newer models.
 The general consensus though is that shorter cooking times lead to a less than ideal finished loaf of bread.
 From the minor reports we have read about the HB-211, it seems like the ends results are ok.
 Texture are claimed to be acceptable, and the taste is claimed to be quite good.
 Being such an old machine though, it is hard to gauge how good it really is though as there isn’t that much feedback about it available.
 We have read reports of these Mister Loaf bread machines still being used today however, so it seems like they must be reliable at least.
 So that is a quick look at the HB-211 machine.
 In this day and age you will struggle to find one for sale.
 But if you find one in good shape for a bargain price, it should provide you with a basic means to make decent bread.

-User Manual: If you are looking for the user manual you can find it
+User Manual: If you are looking for the user manual you can find it in pdf format here.

 - Easy to clean

 - No viewing window

 - No predefined recipes

 The Mister Loaf Hb-211 bread maker is quite a basic machine, and pales in comparison to newer models.
 However if you want a very simple breadmaker, then this can do the job.
 You can read some user reviews and find out more about this breadmaker on the product page.